ultrahumus9000/ultrahumus9000/README.md

  ###   ABOUT ME

- 🔭 I’m currently studying full stack development course with Boolean (https://boolean.co.uk) and I will graduate in the 1st of October
+ 🔭 I just finshed a full stack development bootcamp couse with Boolean, see my final indivual work at https://noscinema.netlify.app

  🍞 I'm looking for junior software engineer/web developer role and open to relocate anywhere within the UK